Daughters of the American Revolution: American history essay contest

-Each year, the DAR conducts a national American history essay contest among students in grades 5 through 8.
+DAR holds an annual national American history essay contest for students in 5th through 8th grades.
 A different topic is selected each year.
 Essays are judged "for historical accuracy, adherence to topic, organization of materials, interest, originality, spelling, grammar, punctuation, and neatness."
-The contest is conducted locally by the DAR chapters.
+The contest is conducted locally by DAR chapters.
 Chapter winners compete against each other by region and nationally; national winners receive a monetary award.

 Scholarships

-The DAR awards $150,000 per year in scholarships to high school graduates, and music, law, nursing, and medical school students.
+DAR awards $150,000 annually in scholarships to high school graduates, and music, law, nursing, and medical school students.
 Only two of the 20 scholarships offered are restricted to DAR members or their descendants.

-Segregation and exclusion of African Americans, and later inclusion
+Debutante balls

+Certain chapters of the DAR partner with the Sons of the American Revolution to host debutante balls where daughters of members are presented to society as debutantes and sons of members are presented as "patriots".
+Members of the Children of the American Revolution may also be presented.
+The Pennsylvania State Society of the DAR hosts the annual Constitution Debutante Ball in Valley Forge.
+In Lafayette, Louisiana, the Galvez Chapter of the DAR hosts the annual George Washington Ball, commemorating the birthday of George Washington.
+Young women in the Children of the American Revolution who are either eighteen years of age or a senior in high school may be presented as debutantes at the Virginia DAR State Conference in Richmond.
+Debutantes are also presented at the Georgia DAR State Conference.